daviloops/rooms/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-To deploy project on vercel set `npm run vercel-build` as build command, this will generate tables and create a migration deploy for prisma
+To deploy project on vercel set `npm run vercel-build` as build command in vercel app, this will generate tables and create a migration deploy for prisma